AvtsVivek/LearnCpp/src/tasks/408545-OneTwoThreeExVirtualFunc/ReadMe.md

 # Auto

 ## Notes
-1. All you need is a `virtual` function in the base class.
+1. In there we mark the methods as `virtual`.
 2. This is also called late binding.